Kotte conquest of the Jaffna kingdom

 The Kotte conquest of the Jaffna kingdom was an expedition against the Jaffna kingdom by the Kotte kingdom.
 The Kotte's campaign had several phases against Jaffna dated between A.D.
-1449–50 and 1453-4.
-The first campaign, led by Prince Sapumal, adopted son of Parakramabahu VI in 1450.
+1449–50 and 1453–54.
+The first campaign, led by Prince Sapumal, adopted son of Parakramabahu VI in 1450 was failed.
 In the second campaign, Prince Sapuma defeated Kanakasooriya Cinkaiariyan and ruled the region nearly 17 years as a representative of Kotte.

 Background

 Jaffna kingdom was in better peak in terms of power and economy during early 15th century.
 It had influential control over Palk Strait and extended its domination over Vanni, Puttalam, and Chilaw regions.
 Vanni principalities were paid tribute to the kingdom.
 Also, it was able to influence southern kingdoms of the island.
 The rise of Vijayanagara Empire influenced Southern India and extended its sovereignty to Jaffna.
-Therefore, Jaffna kingdom became powerless, weak, and a tributary state.
 Meanwhile, Kotte kingdom became powerful during the reign of Parakramabahu VI.
 He made a request to Prince Sapumal for invading Jaffna kingdom as the king wanted to keep him away from Kotte by considering future crown issues.
 However, Rajaveliya did not mention such causes.

 Campaign

 Expeditions against the Jaffna kingdom had two phases that were led by Sapumal.
 The first campaign was able to defeat tributary Vanni states of Jaffna kingdom, but failed to subdue the Jaffna.
 The support of Vijayanagara Empire was an additional strength to Jaffna forces.
 It occurred in 1449–50.

 Sapumal gathered forces from Kotte and launched the second attack, including center of Jaffna during 1453-4.
 Jaffna and Kannada forces put up stubborn resistance.
 Kannada forces had an outpost on the mainland that served as access command to the Jaffna peninsula.
 Vanniyar leaders and Indian Muslims also helped Jaffna.
 However, all of them were defeated and Sapumal conquered Jaffna kingdom.

-There are different concepts about the last days of Jaffna king Kanakasooriya Cinkaiariyan.
-Ancient records that described the Jaffna campaign do not say much about his last days, but Rajaveliya says that Sapumal slew him, took his consort and children prisoners, and brought them to Kotte.
-Also, some historical scholars suggest that he would have been killed in the final battle, but Yalpana Vaipava Malai and Kokila Saudesaya describe that he had fled to Southern India with his family.